catdad/node-console-dot-trace/README.md

 ## More info

-For more inforation on using `console.trace`, see the [Console API](https://developer.chrome.com/devtools/docs/console-api) in teh Chrome Developer Reference.
+For more information on using `console.trace`, see the [Console API](https://developer.chrome.com/devtools/docs/console-api) in the Chrome Developer Reference.

-If you need more adavances or programmatic stack parsing, see [`node-stack-trace`](https://github.com/felixge/node-stack-trace).
+If you need more advances or programmatic stack parsing, see [`node-stack-trace`](https://github.com/felixge/node-stack-trace).

 ## License